Traditional vs. Digital Advertising: A Complete Comparison (2025)

 Which Type of Marketing Should You Use?

-The choice depends on your business goals, audience, and budget:
+The choice depends on your goals, audience, and budget:

-- Traditional Marketing: Ideal for local awareness, older audiences, and building credibility.
+- Traditional Marketing โ Ideal for local awareness and brand credibility.

 Conclusion